Gravitational form factors of the proton from near-threshold vector meson photoproduction: The GFFs and vector meson photoproduction

-As shown in Fig. \ref{DqDg}, the value of quark and gluon $A$-term and $D$-term are compared with the DVCS experiment data and LQCD determinations \cite{Burkert:2018bqq,Shanahan:2018pib,Shanahan:2018nnv,Pefkou:2021fni}.
+As shown in Fig. \ref{DqDg}, the value of quark and gluon $A$-term and $D$-term are compared with the DVCS experiment data and LQCD determinations \cite{Hackett:2023rif}.
 Here the errors of parameters include all uncertainties of the GFFs.
-For quark GFFs, the quark $D$-term exhibits a notable agreement with the DVCS experiment data and LQCD determinations \cite{Shanahan:2018pib,Burkert:2018bqq,Shanahan:2018nnv}, while our statement on $A$-term is approximately half smaller than the LQCD results \cite{Shanahan:2018pib}.
+For quark GFFs, the quark $D$-term exhibits a notable agreement with the DVCS experiment data and LQCD determinations, while our statement on $A$-term is approximately half smaller than the LQCD results \cite{Hackett:2023rif}.
 The converse gluon $A$- and $D$-term are displayed in Fig. \ref{DqDg}, to avoid the overlapping of the data points.
-Notably, the gluon $D$-term contributes to more than the quark $D$-term lightly, and our statement obtained for gluon $A$ and $D$-term are approximately comparable with the LQCD results \cite{Shanahan:2018pib,Pefkou:2021fni}.
+Notably, the gluon $D$-term contributes to more than the quark $D$-term lightly, and our statement obtained for gluon $A$ and $D$-term are approximately comparable with the LQCD results \cite{Hackett:2023rif}.
+The total GFFs are shown in Fig. \ref{total-GFFs}, compared with the LQCD results \cite{Hackett:2023rif}.
+For the $D(t)$, our results are found to be consistent with LQCD result, while both $A(t),J(t)$ is a slightly small.
+The deviation of $A(t)$ can be attributed to the absence of $s$ quark contribution in our calculations, then the $J(t)=\frac{1}{2}A(t)$ can be derived.
+Therefore, further follow-up sufficient work is still necessary.

 The proton $A$-term mass radius, mechanical radius and energy radius in Eq. (\ref{eq:RM}), (\ref{eq:mech}) and (\ref{eq:RE}) are computed, as listed in Table \ref{tab:radius}.
 Two important mechanical quantity, the pressure and energy density in the center proton, are also revealed.
 Astonishingly, the obtained proton $A$-term mass radius is a notable achievement that the corresponding ratio of the radius derived from mass and electromagnetic form factor is $0.82\pm0.05$, which approach to the $\pi$ meson's determination 0.79(3) \cite{Xu:2023bwv}.
 It turns out that the ratio of the mass radius and charge radius of different hadrons seems to be consistent.